New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Aflac office in the 1950s

-American Family Life began “cluster selling,” which involved selling our cancer products at the work site in addition to selling directly to individuals.
+American Family Life began “cluster selling,” which involved selling our cancer insurance products at the work site in addition to selling directly to individuals.

-The company became American Family Life Assurance Company of Columbus—a name change that would later set Aflac up for one of the most groundbreaking advertising campaigns in history.
+The company became American Family Life Assurance Company of Columbus — a name change that would later set Aflac up for one of the most groundbreaking advertising campaigns in history.

-The 1970s: A Decade of Expansion
+The 1970s: A decade of expansion

 1970